 The claimant must be the owner of the asset.
 This ownership can be either legal or beneficial.
-This was established
+This was established in the case of DGIR v Teo Tuan Kwee (1998) MSTC 3648.

 FACTS OF THE CASE

 The taxpayer, a proprietor of a lorry transport business, purchased and paid for four motor lorries for his business.
 Three of the lorries were acquired on hire purchase while the fourth was purchased direct from the seller.
 He was denied a claim for capital allowances on the lorries on the grounds that the taxpayer was not the legal owner of the lorries since they were registered in the names of third parties who had lent their names in consideration of earning monthly rentals for the haulage permits which were in their respective names.